 The future of global commerce, society, and intellectual development depends on people with computer science skills.
-Software engineers and Data Scientists shaped the world for the 4.32 billion people who accessed information from mobile phones in 2020.
+Software engineers shaped the world for the 5.18 billion people who accessed information online in 2023.
 Billions more will need reliable systems for everything from banking to health services in the near future.

 Enterprising STEM graduates want to know how to get a job in computer science.
-CompTIA found 3.9 million tech sector job listings in 2020 including 796,000 in emerging tech fields.
+CompTIA found 4.1 million tech sector job listings in 2022 with a job growth rate of nearly 2x the national job growth average, thanks to emerging tech fields.
 The current demand for computer science skills makes advanced degrees a good investment.

 Following Industry Demands for Computer Science Skills